 IR35 may just look like two letters and two numbers, but it is actually one of the most commonly spoken about pieces of legislation in the contracting world.

 What is it?
 Will it affect me?
 What does inside IR35 and outside IR35 mean?
 Can I still operate as a limited company director?
 Are all questions we hear frequently from new and existing contractors.

 If this sounds like you and you have questions about IR35 then you’re in the right place.
 At SJD Accountancy we understand that the legislation can be difficult to understand, so we’ve put together a number of helpful guides without the jargon.

-HMRC regularly conduct business entity tests to look into whether a contractor is compliant with IR35.
-We explain what this is and what to expect.
+HMRC conduct business entity tests to find out whether a contractor is compliant with IR35.
+We explain the test process and what to expect.